csound-plugins/csound-plugins/src/else/doc/weightedsum.md

 should be a 1D array of size `numrows` and the output array is also a 1D array of size `numcolumns`.

+In the following example `weightedsum` performs an average between the 2nd and the 4th row, effectively a vowel sound halfway between E and O

+Notice that the absolute value of the weights is not really important, since these are relative weights.
+The same result would be achieved with `kweights[] fillarray 0, 0.5, 0, 0.5,0`

 ```csound

 iformantFreqs[] fillarray 800, 1150, 2900, 3900, 4950, \  ; A